New Mexico Hunting License: Cost, Requirements & How to Apply

 Visit the Official Portal

-Go to New Mexico Department of Game and Fish or an authorized retail agent (Walmart, sporting goods stores).
+Go to New Mexico Department of Game and Fish or an authorized retail agent listed by the state agency.

 - 4